dtinblack/dtinblack.github.io/_posts/2016-11-26-business-leadership.md

 changes to meet the new demands.
 Finally, they need to behave in a way that reinforces the underlying values of the business which emphasises how a business conducts itself.
-If this can be achieved then business leadership may gain some respect rather than pointed to it as the source of all problems.
+If this can be achieved then business leadership may gain some respect rather than pointed to as the source of all problems.